 How to place a CE marking on a product

-The process you follow depends on the Directives that apply to your product.
+The process you follow depends on the directives that apply to your product.

 1. Identify the directive(s) and harmonised standards applicable to the product

-2. Verify the product-specific requirements
+2. Check the product-specific requirements

 3. Identify whether an independent conformity assessment is required from a Notified Body